UNC women’s basketball announces assistant coaching staff hires - News Break

 UNC women’s basketball announces assistant coaching staff hires

-Northern Colorado women’s basketball will have a new associate head coach and assistant coach, the university announced on Friday.
+University of Northern Colorado women’s basketball will have a new associate head coach and assistant coach, the university announced Friday.
 Camille Perkins will join newly-hired coach Kristen Mattio on the bench for UNC.
-Perkins worked alongside Mattio for the past seven years at West Texas A&M. Geoff Golden, formerly of Big Sky opponent Montana State, will also join the staff as an assistant coach and recruiting coordinator.www.fortmorgantimes.com
+Perkins worked alongside Mattio for the past seven years at West Texas A&M. Geoff Golden, formerly of Big Sky opponent Montana State, will also join the staff as an assistant coach and recruiting coordinator.www.greeleytribune.com